-4. Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.

-5. Select the Port Triggering radio button.

-- Click the Add Service button. - 7.
+- 4. Select ADVANCED > Advanced Setup > Port Forwarding/Port Triggering.
+The Port Forwarding / Port Triggering page displays. - 5.
+Select the Port Triggering radio button.
+The page adjusts. - 6.
+Click the Add Service button. - 7.
 In the Service Name field, type a descriptive service name. - 8.
-From the Service User menu, select a user option: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - 9.
-From the Service Type menu, select TCP or UDP or TCP/UDP (both).

-If you are not sure, select TCP/UDP.

-- 10. In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
+From the Service User menu, select a user option: - Any (the default) allows any computer on the Internet to use this service. - Single address restricts the service to a particular computer. - From the Service Type menu, select TCP or UDP or TCP/UDP (both).
+If you are not sure, select TCP/UDP. - 10.
+In the Triggering Port field, enter the number of the outbound traffic port that will open the inbound ports. - 11.
 In the Connection Type, Starting Port, and Ending Port fields, enter the inbound connection information. - 12.
 Click the Apply button.

 The service is now in the Portmap Table.
 You must enable port triggering before the router uses port triggering.
-See Enable Port Triggering on page 156.
+See Enable Port Triggering on page 146.